August 17 - 26, 2012

 The Plan

-On Sunday we'll pack our stuff, have breakfast, then shuttle down to the Mono Meadow Trailhead.
+On Sunday we'll pack our gear, have breakfast, then shuttle a few miles down the road to the Mono Meadow Trailhead.
 Once we're all there, we'll head out for the Illilouette Creek watershed.
 It's only 5.6 miles to our planned camp along Clark Creek, but we could continue further.
 We'll play it by ear.
 There's not a lot of elevation gain this day, but we'll make up for it on Monday and Tuesday.
 5.6 / 1,000'

 On Monday morning, we'll get up and have breakfast, then start our long trek up Illilouette Creek.
 After about 6.5 miles and a gain of 1,800', we'll reach a trail junction between Lower and Upper Merced Pass Lakes.
 There, we'll turn east and climb for another two or three miles to reach Lower Ottoway Lake at 9,700', where we'll set up for our second night on the trail.
 9.6 / 2,600'